 “Ken Slossberg paints in his own distinct representational style of Photorealism.
 He intentionally manipulates color, light and shadow to create a subtle feeling of passive reflection in his work.
-This passive reflection derives from the fact that he paints moslty from photographs he has taken himself in his travels and everyday life.
-He studies the photographs and crops and interprets the images into a composition that best characterizes the scene and emotion he wishes to convey.
+This passive reflection is enhanced by the fact that he paints mostly from photographs he has taken himself in his travels and everyday life.
+He studies the photographs and crops the images into a composition that best characterizes the scene and emotion he wishes to convey.

 This process creates an indelible mood that is twice removed from reality: life, life captured, life painted.

 -Jyson McLean, Commercial and Film Director